DanitoSharp/DanitoSharp/README.md

 - 👋 Hi, I’m @DanitoSharp
-- 👀 I’m interested in backend development web applications using ASP.NET framework.
+- 👀 I’m a full-stack web developer, using ASP.NET framework.
-- 🌱 I’m currently learning front-end web development.
 - 💞️ I’m looking to collaborate on web applictions.
-- 📫 How to reach me +2349020383204.
+- For colaboration Email: EkelemeDaniel12@gmail.com

 <!---
 DanitoSharp/DanitoSharp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.